Skip to Content

 True Tea vs Herbal Tisanes: What’s the Difference?

 True tea comes from one plant: Camellia sinensis.
 Black tea, green tea, white tea, oolong, and pu-erh are all made from leaves of this single species.
-The differences between them come from how the leaves are processed after harvesting.
+The differences between them come from how the leaves are processed (oxidized) after harvesting.

 Why this matters: